-In spite of the fact that it has a huge full-frame sensor, the Canon EOS RP is remarkably tiny and delivers diverse photography capabilities in a portable package.
+Even though it has a vast full-frame sensor, the Canon EOS RP is remarkably tiny and delivers diverse photography capabilities in a portable package.

 Continuous shooting at up to 5 frames per second is also available for photographing moving subjects.
 It also supports a sophisticated Dual Pixel CMOS autofocus technology, which includes 4779 selectable on-sensor phase-detection points for fast and precisely obtaining focus during stills and video capture.

-Indeed, the RP has a great lot in common with the EOS 6D Mark II in terms of architecture, from the sensor all the way down to the feature set.
-Despite this, it is contained in a body that is the tiniest and lightest full-frame camera ever produced by Canon.
+Indeed, the RP is familiar with the EOS 6D Mark II architecture, from the sensor down to the feature set.
+Yet, despite this, it is contained in a body that is the tiniest and lightest full-frame camera ever produced by Canon.

 Build & Handling

-The Canon EOS RP is distinguished by its small size, which is arguably its most remarkable feature.
-It weighs only 485g, which includes the battery and memory card, making it 175g lighter than the EOS R and 280g lighter than the EOS 6D Mark II.
+The Canon EOS RP is distinguished by its small size, arguably its most remarkable feature.
+It weighs only 485g, which includes the battery and memory card, making it 175g lighter than the EOS R and 280g more delicate than the EOS 6D Mark II.

-In fact, the Canon EOS 800D/Canon EOS Rebel T7i would be the closest comparison, as they both weigh exactly the same (but are 532g with battery and card) and measure 131.0 x 99.9 x 76.2mm, which is significantly larger than the RP’s streamlined 132.5 x 85 x 70mm frame.
+The Canon EOS 800D/Canon EOS Rebel T7i would be the closest comparison, as they both weigh the same (but are 532g with battery and card) and measure 131.0 x 99.9 x 76.2mm, which is significantly larger than the RP’s streamlined 132.5 x 85 x 70mm frame.

 With the right lens, such as the Canon RF 35mm f/1.8 IS Macro STM or the Canon EF 50mm f/1.8 STM with the EF-EOS R Mount Adapter, the camera feels almost as responsive and maneuverable as a Fujifilm or Olympus mirrorless system.

 In contrast, when combined with bigger lenses, this advantage in compactness becomes a disadvantage.
-This is especially true when the Canon Rapid Fire (RF) line is comprised mostly of monsters like the 950g Canon RF 50mm f/1.2L and then 1,430g 28-70mm f/2L.
+This is especially true when the Canon Rapid Fire (RF) line comprises mainly monsters like the 950g Canon RF 50mm f/1.2L and 1,430g 28-70mm f/2L.

-Some of the greatest Canon RF lenses are also, sadly, some of the largest and most costly lenses available on the market today.
-With the EOS R and beyond, Canon is definitely aiming its sights at the professional market (the Canon EOS R5 specifications are incredible), but let’s hope it doesn’t lose sight of the cost-conscious consumer market in the process.
+Some of the most excellent Canon RF lenses are also, sadly, some of the most extensive and expensive lenses available on the market today.
+With the EOS R and beyond, Canon is aiming its sights at the professional market (the Canon EOS R5 specifications are incredible); let’s hope it doesn’t lose sight of the cost-conscious consumer market.

-When comparing the EOS RP to cameras like the Nikon Z6 or even the Canon EOS R, it’s vital to note that the EOS RP isn’t truly in the same class as those cameras.
-Thus, while its overall performance may appear to be unexceptional in certain ways, the RP really performs rather well for a camera in its category – notably when it comes to taking still images (as opposed to video).
+When comparing the EOS RP to cameras like the Nikon Z6 or even the Canon EOS R, it’s vital to note that it isn’t in the same class as those cameras.
+Thus, while its overall performance may appear unexceptional in specific ways, the RP performs rather well for a camera in its category – notably when taking still images (as opposed to video).

-Exceptional in terms of picture quality, file fidelity, and dynamic range, images taken with the RP are exceptional and behave quite similarly to those taken with the 6D Mark II during the editing process.
-Because the Digic 8 processor provides a little more oomph, there appears to be a little more detail in the shadows, but the levels are essentially the same across the two cameras.
+Exceptional regarding picture quality, file fidelity, and dynamic range, images taken with the RP are unique and behave quite similarly to those taken with the 6D Mark II during editing.
+Because the Digic 8 processor provides a bit more oomph, there appears to be a little more detail in the shadows, but the levels are essentially the same across the two cameras.

-While the addition of eye-tracking with Servo AF is a wonderful addition, we found it to be less effective in practice than we had hoped.
+While eye-tracking with Servo AF is a beautiful addition, we found it less effective in practice than we had hoped.
 Sure, it’s a step down from the better technology that debuted with the Sony A6400(opens in a new tab), but in real-time shooting, it frequently resorted to basic facial tracking while shooting at anything more than close range.

-It is Fujifilm’s response to this problem that the Fujifilm X-T30 features a Face Detect function, which allows you to choose the face in a scene you want to track using the camera’s autofocus system.
+Fujifilm’s response to this problem is that the Fujifilm X-T30 features a Face Detect function, which allows you to choose the face in a scene you want to track using the camera’s autofocus system.

-Although there were a few cases in which this became a problem, they were rather few and far between….
-Even if we had concentrated on someone else’s child crossing the finish line at school sports day, rather than merely getting a pedestrian in focus instead of the street performer we were attempting to photograph in Camden, we would probably have been a little more disappointed with the results.
+Although there were a few cases where this became a problem, they were relatively few and far between….
+Even if we had concentrated on someone else’s child crossing the finish line on school sports day rather than merely getting a pedestrian in focus instead of the street performer we were attempting to photograph in Camden, we would probably have been a little more disappointed with the results.

-However, the autofocus system, in general, performs admirably, especially in low-light circumstances.
+However, the autofocus system generally performs admirably, especially in low-light circumstances.
 In this aspect, the EOS R is a standout performer, while the RP is just behind it in terms of performance.
-In spite of the fact that we shot inside in some very dim conditions as well as during the twilight hours after the sun had gone down, the focusing system never failed us — it’s lightning-fast, pinpoint precise, and extremely trustworthy.
+Even though we shot inside in some very dim conditions and during the twilight hours after the sun had gone down, the focusing system never failed us — it’s lightning-fast, pinpoint precise, and highly trustworthy.

 Canon EOS RP Specifications